mlaitinen/intosuggest/README.md

 intosuggest
 ===========

 IntoSuggest is Joomla extension based on obSuggest by foobla.
-It provides ability very similar UserVoice.
-This package works combo with Joomla 1.5, 1.6 and 2.5.
+IntoSuggest works with Joomla 1.5, 1.6 and 2.5.
 Version: 1.0

 SUPPORT